There is one book to me, that has stayed above everything else that is written about being an artist.

 - not really a concept - but some fragmentary notes -

-- to say one more : to be an "abstract-driven" artist (to me) does not mean unmeaningful (useless, worthless, for fun) working, but I take it most seriously as a way to BE.
+- to say one more : to be an "abstract-driven" artist (to me) does not mean unmeaningful (useless, worthless, for fun) working ("without guidelines" - without a structure or planning or an idea), but I take it most seriously as a way to BE.

-It is not a Question of technique or -ism,
+It is not a Question of technique or -isms,

 but a Quest of Immateriality in Art